I had the opportunity to do a bit of a social experiment while I was in Hawaii.

 A Family Affair

-The next most obvious place for me was the hotel pool area, which was across from the lobby.
-A family was getting ready to leave (a Mom, two daughters, a child in the carriage and the Dad).
+Then I saw a family was getting ready to leave from the pool area so I headed over there (a Mom, two daughters, a child in the carriage and the Dad).
 I approached the Mom and asked if she would be interested in a rose.
 I suppose she has a healthy dose of skepticism.
-She didn’t take a rose immediately, but nor did she decline either.
-She hesitated, to which I added brightly, “Really, it’s free”.
+She didn’t take a rose immediately.
+She didn’t decline either, but she hesitated.
+At which point, I added brightly, “Really, it’s free”.

 Not even two seconds after I said it, I hear a little voice to the left of me says,